raghavm1/raghavm1.github.io/docs/whoami/moi.md

 ### Solutions Engineer @ [Squirro](https://squirro.com)

-#### September 2022 - present
+#### September 2022 - June 2023

-At Squirro, I'm working as a solutions engineer to craft bespoke solutions for clients who want to use our insights engine.
+At Squirro, I worked as a solutions engineer to craft bespoke solutions for clients who want to use our insights engine.

+Here, I was involved in developing solutions for Squirro's flagship client's digital transformation initiative, one of the biggest banks in Southeast Asia - OCBC Bank.
-Currently I focus on the backend aspects of developing features and tools to deliver to clients, as per their requirements.
+Here, I focus on the backend aspects of developing features and tools to deliver to clients, as per their requirements.

+Key outcomes -

+- Developed the activity tracking feature for keeping an audit trail of user actions regarding who uploaded what documents in, and what metadata was updated and when.
+- Created dashboards for admins to visualise and track this audit data.
+- Collaborated with customers on a strategic and operational level throughout the stages of solution design, implementation, and support.
+- Handled on-premise deployment and DevOps tasks to deploy latest features, and automated these actions using bash scripts

-Skills - Python, Redis, Bash
+Skills - Python, Redis, Bash, ReactJS

 ### Software Engineer (full-stack) @ [Synthesis](https://home.synthesis.partners)